mrjoseph/worldpay-payment-api/README.md

 # World Pay Api test
 ## How to run this example
 This example is using Create React App for the frontend and a Express server for the api.
-You will need to open two terminal shell's and run front end in one and backend in another.
+You will need to open two terminal shells and run front end in one and backend in another.

 ### Clone repo
 ```